Workers’ compensation and COVID-19

 - The job tasks you perform must carry an inherent risk of you getting COVID-19;

 - There must be causative significance between the job tasks you perform and you getting COVID-19; and

 - There must be significantly greater risk of you getting COVID-19 compared to the general population’s risk.

 In other words, when we consider a claim for COVID-19, we need to know what the work-related risks are in the job that the worker does that are significantly greater than for anyone else.

 For example, a worker who provides direct care to patients with COVID-19 and a worker who has the task of testing people for COVID-19 are at a significantly greater risk of exposure compared to the general population.
 As well, some other health care providers carry out tasks that put them at significantly higher risk such as a paramedic on a medivac flight with a patient who has COVID-19.

 In every claim, we decide if the worker’s injury meets the criteria for a work-related injury and provide entitlement based on the specific and unique circumstances of each case.
-You can file a claim by completing a worker's report of injury/illness.
+You can file a claim by completing a Application for Compensation Benefits.

 You are also obligated to inform your employer.

 If I am not vaccinated, will this affect my existing workers’ compensation?